 Howard Hughes had always been obsessed with the setting of aviation records.
 In the mid-1930s, he had hired the talented aeronautical engineer Richard Palmer to build for him a racing monoplane designed specifically for the purpose of setting speed records.
 The product of this collaboration was the H-1B Racer, which took to the air for the first time on August 17, 1935.
 On September 13, 1935, Howard Hughes used his H-1B racer to set a world landplane speed record of 352.388 mph, a record which stood until 1939. in January 1937 he used an altered version of his same H-1B racing aircraft to set a transcontinental speed record of 7 hours 28 minutes 25 seconds (Burbank to Newark).

 In July of 1938, Howard Hughes used a Lockheed 14-N2 twin-engined transport to set a round-the-world record of 91 hours 14 minutes flying time.
 Hughes believed that this record could be bested by a large margin if he could design and build an aircraft dedicated to the task of setting long-range records.
 This seems to have been the origin of the D-2, one of the most mysterious aircraft projects in all of aviation history.
 Even today, fifty years after the event, few details and even fewer photographs or drawings of the mysterious D-2 are publically available.
 They are presumably locked away somewhere in the vaults of the Summa Corporation, the holding corporation for the Hughes empire.
+The Summa Corporation was bouth out by the Rouse company in 1996.
+But here are a couple of blurry photos apparently showing the D-2 after completion,

 There is the possibility that Richard Palmer had begun work on the D-2 before he left Hughes to go to work for Vultee Aircraft, but this is not certain.